 When developing a new brand, the most useful search will likely be the keyword, phrase or image.
 This will identify any registered marks that are the same or similar to your proposed branding.
 The owner search offers a convenient way to review your competitors’ marks, and searching by trade mark number enables you to access a specific mark swiftly, without having to sift through irrelevant results.

 Trade mark searches can be difficult to conduct effectively.
-Their purpose is to manage risk, and unless you have very deep pockets, the level of risk needs to be weighed against the cost of an exhaustive search.
+Their purpose is to manage risk and the level of risk needs to be weighed against the cost of an exhaustive search.
 Logo or other pictorial searches, in particular, are notoriously challenging.
 They require the application of numerous codes, or the use of specialist software, and a comparison of the results by a trained eye.
-It is, therefore, advisable to enlist the help of an experienced trade mark solicitor to undertake the searches for you.
-Our experienced trade mark solicitors will limit the search to what would be reasonable in the circumstances.
+Our trade mark solicitors can help you limit the search to what would be reasonable based on your circumstances.
 They might confine the search to specific goods or services, or restrict it by date range.

 What to do once you have carried out a trade mark search